Issues

 1. Increase use of our "Smart Traffic Control Systems" which use traffic data and machine learning to adjust traffic light timing to move more cars through our intersections.
 Our pilot has been a success but we need more.

 2. Implement a successful traffic improvement tool: "Reversible Lanes."
 These are lanes where traffic can travel in either direction, and they're used in other cities to improve traffic flow during rush hour.
-Lanes are set up with lighting and street markings, and there's also movable barriers that are moved during low-traffic periods to switch a central lane from one side of the road to another to increase traffic flow.
+Lanes are set up with lighting and street markings, and there are also movable barriers that are moved during low-traffic periods to switch a central lane from one side of the road to another to increase traffic flow.

 3. Create long-term plans and incentives to move non-residents in and out of our City's job centers -- Irvine Spectrum and Irvine Business Complex -- in a way that gets commuters' cars off of our streets.